8fold/site-joshbruce.com/content-root/public/examinations/procrastinate-on-purpose/content.md

 It implies or suggests you should manage your time to fit the most stuff in.
 But, Caden mentions that time management isn’t possible; only self-management.
 You can’t start, stop, speed up, or slow down time.
 You can go faster or slower, but time progresses at the same rate regardless.
 You can, however, choose what you focus on by managing your self.
 Once you realize this, you are ready to prioritize your time.

+This introduction leads to what is referred to as two-dimensional time management with the concept of the time management matrix.
+On one axis is important and not important and, on the second axis, is urgent and not urgent.
+Priority.

+This is followed by a description of priority dilution, which is the mantra: When everything is a priority then nothing is.
+Too many urgent things that are also important.
+The power of prioritizing is putting one task in front of another.

+Unfortunately, shifting priorities consistently keeps us from finding the ever elusive balance we hear so much about.

+There has to something you’re missing.
+There has to be a better way.
+And there is.